Jesus’ Incarnation: A Parable

 Bob RoaneJesus Christ, Loving and Trusting God, Wise living

-In Houston we seldom get snow, but it’s already snowed in northern parts of Texas this year.
-The newscasts reminded me of a story below that I thought you might like.
+In Houston we seldom get snow, but it’s already snowed this year up north.
+The newscasts remind me of Paul Harvey’s story below.

-Bill’s Snowstorm.
-Bill was not a scrooge.
-He was kind, decent, and generous to his family.
-He was honest in dealing with others, but he was not yet Christ’s follower.
+Bill Janos was not a Scrooge.
+He was kind, decent, and generous to his family and neighbors.
+He was honest in dealing with others, but not yet a Christ-follower.
 Bill didn’t believe in Jesus’ historic incarnation (in-fleshing) that Christmas celebrates.
-It didn’t make sense to him that God really could or would or did come to Earth as a man, so Bill wouldn’t go to church on Christmas Eve.
+It didn’t make sense to him that God really could, would, or did come to Earth as a man so that Bill wouldn’t go to church on Christmas Eve.
 He stayed home while his family braved the snow to worship Christ our King and to sing His praises.

 Bill didn’t want to let the poor birds lie there and freeze, so he decided to let them into his warm garage.
 He put on a coat and tramped through the snow.
 He opened the door wide and turned on a light, but the birds wouldn’t come in.
-He sprinkled bread crumbs on the snow, making a trail to the wide open door.
+He sprinkled bread crumbs on the snow, making a trail to the wide-open door.
 But the birds ignored the food and flapped around helplessly in the snow.
-Bill tried catching them and shooing them in.
-Instead they scattered everywhere, refusing to enter the warm, lighted, safe garage.
+Bill tried to catch them and shoo them in.
+Instead, they scattered everywhere, refusing to enter the warm, lighted, safe garage.

 Bill realized they were afraid.
 “They must think I am a strange creature.
-If only I could let them know that they can trust me, that I am not trying to hurt them, but that I want to help.
+If only I could prove that they can trust me to help, not hurt.
 But how?
 Any move I make frightens and confuses them.
 They won’t follow me to safety.
-They won’t be led or shooed into a better place because they are terrified of me.”
+They won’t be led or forced into a better place because they are scared of me.”

-Bill’s Idea.
-He thought, “If only I could be a bird, mingle with them, speak their language.
+He thought, “If only I could be a bird, mingle with them, and speak their language.
 Then I could tell them not to fear.
 Then I could show them the way to the safe, warm garage.
 But I would have to be one of them so they could see, hear, and understand me.”
-At that moment the church bells rang.
-Bill listened to the chimes announcing Christ’s coming and he remembered these Scriptures he’d heard years before:
+At that moment, the church bells rang.
+Bill listened to the chimes announcing Christ’s coming, and he remembered the Scriptures he’d heard years before:

 For to us a child is born, to us a Son is given, and the government will be on His shoulders.
-And He will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace….But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be Ruler over Israel, whose origins are from of old, from ancient times.1
+And He will be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace….You, Bethlehem Ephrathah, though you are small, out of you will come for Me one who will be Ruler over Israel, whose origins are from of old, from ancient times.1

-Bill’s Awakening.
-Now the Christian message finally sunk in and made sense to Bill.
-He sank to his knees in the snow and asked the Lord Jesus to save him.
-It was the first real prayer he had ever prayed and it was the beginning of a whole new life for Bill.
+Now the Christian message finally sank in and made sense to Bill.
+He fell to his knees in the snow and asked the Lord Jesus to save him.
+It was the first real prayer he had ever prayed, and it was the beginning of a whole new life for Bill.

 Edward Caswall’s Christmas hymn begins: